StrikingLoo/strikingloo.github.io/_posts/2022-09-21-reinforcement-learning-beginners.md

 The algorithms that train a Reinforcement Learning agent are very hands-off compared to other branches of Machine Learning: just provide the agent with features describing the environment (like the graphics for a game, or other users' recent posts for social media content), and give it rewards according to its actions.

-The agent will work to maximize total reward over time, like a dog that's given treats until it learns to do a cartwheel.
+Following the algorithms, the agent will work to maximize total reward over time, like a dog that's given treats until it learns to do a cartwheel.

 This may not always work.
 At each time step (however we define our time steps), the agent will have to pick one of all possible actions, which can potentially form a huge universe of possibilities.
 There could also be delays between the time the action is chosen and when we learn if it was a good choice, or the environment could be hard or expensive to simulate --imagine simulating trades in the stock market, or Robotics tasks that deal with expensive equipment.